phughk/phughk.github.io/_posts/2023-04-29-surrealdb-scalability.md

 As of this writing, SurrealDB does not have a query planner in 1.0.0-beta-10.
 A query planner can pick indexes, simplify predicates (ex "...
 WHERE colour="red" can be removed if there are no red colours), or re-order operations.

-This is a very useful feature to have when you don't want to think about indexes.
+A query planner is handy when you don't want to consider indexes.
-Fortunately, SurrealDB provides complex IDs - this means that you can already mimic indexes in an accesible way.
+Fortunately, SurrealDB provides complex IDs - you can already mimic indexes in an accessible way.

-This does not seem like a big deal, but actually it is a fantastic way of getting predictable performance from queries if you have a very deliberate access pattern in mind.
+Complex IDs do not seem like a big deal, but they are a fantastic way of getting predictable performance from queries if you have a deliberate access pattern in mind.
 Often, slowdowns can be attributed to a query planner making an incorrect decision.

-For example if the query planner estimates that there are many entries matching a predicate (colour = Red), then it may choose to use a full table scan instead of an index.
+For example, if the query planner estimates that many entries match a predicate (colour = Red), it may use a full table scan instead of an index.
 Then you would have to tinker and reason about how to resolve this.
-In SurrealQL you can actually enforce this and achieve predictable performance.
+In SurrealQL, you can enforce this and achieve predictable performance.

 ```
 ➜  ~ surreal sql --conn memory --ns test --db test